-Presentations, projects take-offs or pitches require those 5 seconds of attention grabbing, to steal the audience.
-Content enhancements or cliffhangers work to a certain level, but music operates at a convincing, “sealing the deal” level.
-Adding music to your content can be a game plan, so let’s have a look what music resource are available on the market:
+Presentations, projects take-offs or pitches require those five seconds of attention -grabbing, to steal the audience.
+Content enhancements or cliff-hangers work to a certain level, but music operates at a convincing, “sealing the deal” level.
+Adding music to your content can be a game plan, so let’s have a look at what music resources are available on the market:

 Before starting to create your videos/slideshow, make sure you have all the content resources within reach.
 Your explainer video or pitch slideshow can be polished off with stock tunes of any budget.
 There are a lot of options out there, but you might want to have a closer look before purchasing a subscription plan.

-- Music Bed – Available for filmmakers, musicians, ad agencies and non-profit, this resource can give that juicy punch line to your content.
-You can browse in their music database searching for “non-commercial” or “commercial” or choosing the files by genre, mood, artist, characteristics, instruments or length.
-You can sweep between playlists and visuals waveforms allow you to see how the music is structured.
+- Music Bed – Available for filmmakers, musicians, ad agencies and non-profit, this resource adds that juicy punch line to your content.
+You can browse in their music database searching for “non-commercial” or “commercial” or choose the files by genre, mood, artist, characteristics, instruments or length.
+World-class bands, artists, and composers are easily accessible with innovative features and tools.

 - AudioJungle – For those on a tight budget, AudioJungle provides royalty free audio files from $1.
-You can choose between music, music packs, sound effects, source files, logos and idents.
+You can choose between music, music packs, sound effects, source files, logos, and indents.
 While compared with the previous two music stocks, on AudioJungle the songs are not exclusive or unique, but they are high quality.

 In addition to our top 3 suggestions, there are other music stocks you can check:

 - Tunefruit (freshest production music for your explainer video, corporate video, film, mobile app);